- 3 minutes to read

 Warning

-Unlike Microsoft BizTalk Server, where Context Properties are stored in clear text and are perfectly readable without any traces, even for SQL DBAs, Nodinite provides a higher level of security.
-It protects the Context values in the Nodinite Log Databases and can mask the output.
+Unlike Microsoft BizTalk Server, where Context Properties are stored in clear text and are perfectly readable without any traces—even for SQL DBAs—Nodinite provides a higher level of security.
+It protects Context values in the Nodinite Log Databases and can mask the output.

 The Web Client provides self-service access to logged data for your Users with Role-based security to Log Views.
-An administrator may have given Users the right to view Context Data, including passwords for FTPs.
-Hence, when using 'Dynamic Send Ports' in BizTalk Server, you should mask these values to ensure data security.
+Administrators can grant Users the right to view Context Data, including passwords for FTPs.
+When using 'Dynamic Send Ports' in BizTalk Server, you should mask these values to ensure data security.

 Tip

-In addition to the 'ProtectedContextValues' System Parameter, you can use Stylesheets to mask the data in a payload (i.e. from XML, JSON, and flat files).
-Stylesheets allow you to define rules for how data should be presented, including masking sensitive information.
+In addition to the 'ProtectedContextValues' System Parameter, you can use Stylesheets to mask data in payloads (XML, JSON, flat files).
+Stylesheets allow you to define rules for how data is presented, including masking sensitive information.

 How do I hide a file name?